-Often times we are too caught up with ourselves – such as what others will think of us, what we should say next, what our next action is – that we miss the whole point of a friendship.
-You can work on the presentation aspects such as how you look, what you say, and how you say things, but don’t obsess over them.
+Often times we are too caught up with our own concerns — such as what others will think of us, what we should say next, what our next action is — that we miss the whole point of a friendship.
+You can work on the presentation aspects such as how you look, what you say, and how you say things, but don’t obsess about them.
 These actions don’t (truly) define the friendship.
 What defines the friendship is the connection between you and the friend.

-Show warmth, love and respect toward everyone you meet.
-Do things because you want to, and not because you need to.
-Care for them like you would to yourself.
+Show warmth, love, and respect towards everyone you meet.
+Do things because you want to, and not because you have to.
+Care for them like you would yourself.
 If you approach others with genuinity, you will attract people who want to connect genuinely.
 Among them will be your future true friends.

 8. Be yourself

 Don’t change yourself to make new friends.
-That’s the worse thing you can do.
+That’s the worst thing you can do.
 Why do I say that?

 Say you make many new friends by being vocal and brassy.
-However, your normal persona is quiet and introverted.
+However, your normal self is quiet and introverted.
 What happens then?
-It may be great initially to get those new friends, but the friendship was established as you being an extrovert.
+It may be great initially to get those new friends, but the friendship was established with you being an extrovert.
 That means either:

 - You continue being the vocal, brassy person your new friends knew you as.
 However, it’ll just be a facade.
-In the long-run, it’ll be a tiring facade to uphold.
-Not only that, the friendship will just be built on a hollow front.
+In the long-run, it’ll be tiring to uphold this image.
+Not only that, the friendship will be built on a hollow front.
 Or

 - You change back to the introverted you.
-However, your friends will feel cheated because that isn’t the person they befriended.
-They’ll also gradually shift away if the personalities don’t match.
+However, your friends will feel cheated because this isn’t the person they befriended.
+They’ll also gradually shift away if your personalities don’t match.